Mizakson/file-uploader/README.md

   * __Cloud Services Integration__: Integrating a third-party cloud service (Supabase) for both database management and file storage, a common pattern in modern web development.

   ## Future Enhancements
+  * __Drag-and-Drop__: Implement a more user-friendly interface for file uploads using drag-and-drop functionality.

+* __Nested Folders__: Add the ability to create folders within other folders for better organization.

+ * __UI/UX Improvement__: Enhance the visual design with a modern CSS framework like Tailwind CSS.

+  * __Folder Sharing__: Allow users to share a folder using a URL

   ## License
   This project is licensed under the MIT License.
 See the `LICENSE` file for details.